rolandtoth/AdminOnSteroids/README.md

 - **Set narrow pagelist items**: reduce the space between the main pagelist rows to save space
 - **One-line sidebar submenus (only with autoHideSidebar)**: if AutoHideSidebar setting is on, using this will force the sidebar submenu items to be in one row (the sidebar width will grow)
 - **Move notice close buttons to the left**: put the close button of the notice message to the left for easier access

+###TabIndex

+*Add sequential tabindex to fields*

+Enables jumping to next input in the admin with TAB key (or backwards with shift+TAB).
+By default the TAB key jumps to the next input on second or third trigger only (depending on whether there are language tabs or other buttons in the field wrap), this tweak fixes it.

+###Tooltips

+*Hide field descriptions and notes to tooltips*

+Hide field descriptions and notes to an icon and show them on hover in a tooltip.
+To freeze the tooltip, double click on the icons.

+- **Only for SuperUsers**: enable Tooltips only or SuperUsers
+- **Enable for field descriptions**: allow moving field description to an icon
+- **Enable for field notes**: allow moving field notes to an icon
+- **Use overlay style**: when checked, the tooltip will cover the entire area of the field.
+This eliminates the z-index issues of the traditional tooltip style (other page elements may partly cover the tooltip).